 The highway became less and less crowded as she drove west.
 Soon, she imagined, forests would edge the road.
-In a few hours she would be in north valley country: logging, small towns no older than she was, dirt roads as old as the Tribes.
-As long as she was on an driving into territory too sparse for comfort.
-A collection of signs on one billboard advertised one brand of gas, four of food, two of lodging!
-Sride drove left the highway and turned in to the oasis.
+In a few hours she would be in north valley country: logging, hamlets no older than she was, dirt roads as old as the Tribes.
+As long as she was on an interstate, she decided to look for a diner, eat and freshen up before driving into territory too sparse for comfort.
+A collection of signs on one billboard advertised one brand of gas, four of food, two of lodging three miles ahead.
+Bride left the highway and turned into the oasis.
 Following a meal of a trailer park version of a white egg omelet, she went into the ladies' room.
 The neckline of the cashmere dress was askew, slanting down over her left shoulder.
-Adjusting it, she noticed that the shoulder slide was due neither to bad posture or a manufactor of design flaw.
+Adjusting it, she noticed that the shoulder slide was due neither to bad posture nor a manufacturing flaw.
 The top of the dress sagged as if she had purchased a size 4 and should have selected a 2.
 There must be a defect in the cloth or the design otherwise she was losing weight-fast.
 Not a problem.
 No such thing as too thin in her business.
 She would simply choose clothes more carefully.
 While paying the cashier she asked directions to Whiskey.
 "Not far," said the cashier.
 "A hundred miles maybe one fifty.
-You'll make it before dark." backwoods Is that what these people called 'not far' wondered Bride.
+You'll make it before dark."
+Is that what backwoods people called 'not far' wondered Bride.
 She gassed up, had the tires checked and pulled out into route tk, then turned right at exit tk, then another marked not by a number but a name: Whiskey Road.
 At least it was paved, narrow and curvy but still paved and perhaps that was the reason she trusted the headlights and accelerated.
 The automobile overshot a bend and crashed into a sycamore and the bushes surrounding it.
 Bride fought the air bag, moving so hard and fast she did not notice her foot caught and twisted in the space between the brake and the buckled door until her effort to free it stunned her with pain.
 Nothing helped.
 She lay there awkwardly on the car seat trying to ease her left foot out of the elegant rabbit furred boot.
 She managed to get to her cell phone, but its face was blank except for the 'no service' message.
 The likelihood of a passing car was dim in the dark so she simply pressed the car horn desperate for the honk to do more than frighten birds.
-She lay the rest of the there all night, by turns afraid, asleep, furious, exhausted.
-The sun merely hinted at its rise; teased the sky with a promise of revealing itself.
+It frightened nothing because it made no sound.
+She lay there the rest of the night, by turns afraid, asleep, furious, exhausted.
+The sun merely hinted at its rise teasing the sky with a promise of revealing itself.
 Bride, exhausted with body cramp and leg pain, felt a tingle of hope.
 A wagon, a truck full of lumber, a serial killer, a boy on a bike, a bear hunter-was there no one to lend a hand?
 While she was imagining who or what might rescue her a small, white face appeared at the passenger's side window.
 A girl, young, carrying a book bag stared at her with the greenest eyes Bride had ever seen.
 "Help me.
 Please.
 Help me."
 Bride would have screamed but she didn't have the strength.
 The girl turned away and disappeared.